lopb/simple_navigation_menu/README.md

 Required:

 * **navMenuItemList**: the list of Menu Items to display, each is a SimpleNavItemModel type.
-The current limit is 10, but you probably shouldn't use more than 6 on a mobile fone, it will not look very good, but depents on the screen size and the size of the menu's title.
+The current limit is 10, but you probably shouldn't use more than 6 on a mobile fone, it will not look very good, but all depends on the screen size and the size of the menu's title.

 Optional: